xtdb/learn-xtdb-datalog-today/learn-xtdb-datalog-today.nextjournal.md

      :where ...})
 ```

 Q2.
-Find the names of people younger than Bruce Willis and their corresponding ages.
+Find the names of people younger than Bruce Willis and their corresponding age.

 ```clojure id=b94a242d-969e-40df-8a4f-f37325738cd3
 ;; remove '#_' to uncomment the query